 Note: Validation and understanding are not the same as compliance or agreement.

 This process will only work if both partners agree that there are two valid viewpoints, and if BOTH are not focused so much on “facts” as on understanding the other’s side of the event.

 This exercise has been proven to be the most effective way to use money conflicts as a catalyst for increasing the romance, affection, and appreciation in your relationship.
-Just add your email below and we’ll send you Dr. Gottman’s Money Conflict Blueprint cheat sheet for free.
+Sign up for our mailing list by adding your email below and we’ll send you Dr. Gottman’s Money Conflict Blueprint cheat sheet for free.